Eseedling helps parents nurture their young entrepreneurs.

 Attend a Youth Entrepreneur Camp

 one of the funnest and fastest way to learn about business and entrepreneurship is through a camp, after-school program or club specifically for entrepreneurship.
 Many programs have the kids work on their own business idea in addition to learning business basics, visiting entrepreneurs and having guest speakers.
 Kids usually have the opportunity to present their business idea and some of the longer programs even include putting their business into action.
 New camps and programs are popping up more and more, so if you don’t find something in your area check with your local chamber, school, local business school as they may know of something.
+We also help promote youth entrepreneurship camps and programs all over the world, so if you would like to be on our camp list let us know!
 If you are in Madison, WI – E-seedling has youth entrepreneurship camps for kids for ages 9 and up.

 Play Business Games